zhangyuang/node-ffi-rs/README.md

   library: "libnative",
   path: "",
 });
-// Call atoi function which is includeed in the basic c library equal( load({
+// In darwin/linux, you can call atoi function which is includeed in the basic c library equal( load({
     library: "libnative",